EvgeniiTitov/pole_inclination_detection/README.txt

 4. Merge lines into longer ones where possible

-5. Use imaginary vertical line in the middle of the image (to extract lines representing pole's edges out of all the lines detected
+5. Use imaginary vertical line in the middle of the image to separate the generated lines lying to the right and to the left of that imaginary line.
+This ensures we do not pick 2 lines located too close to one another

-6. Using this vertical line pick 2 lines (one to the left, one to the right).
+6. Among the separated lines pick the ones that are most parallel

+7. Use these two lines to calculate the angle

 TO DO:
 - Implement metadata reading and taking it into account in case camera was tilted when an image was taken
+- Potential memory leak identified.
+Same image gives different results when getting processed alone or in a bulk